 11. Many Factors, One Honest Limit

-The subsystem passes every single-factor check in the verification report.
+The subsystem passed every single-factor check in the verification report.
+On paper it was green.

 When one-factor reasoning breaks